RIP Warren Miller: Admiration from a Non-Skier

 RIP Warren Miller.
 If you are unfamiliar with the name, for the better part of 60 years Warren Miller was a prolific peddler of snow and skiing with more joie de vivre than Larry Flint peddling pornography.

-About Julian Williams:
+____________________________________________________________About Julian Williams:

 As Director of Photography and co-founder of Mad Bear Productions, all things visual pass before Julian’s creative and experienced eyes.
 He has been capturing the story as it happens from behind the lens for more than fifteen years.